If God is good why is there so much pain and suffering?

-Making the wrong choice is typically easy and making the correct choice is difficult, but following the path of least resistance makes rivers and men crooked.
+Making the wrong choice is typically easy and making the correct choice is difficult, but, as Henry David Thoreau said, “following the path of least resistance makes rivers and men crooked.”
 It is easier to sit on the couch and watch television than it is to go for a run and it is easier to blow up and yell an someone who is annoying you than it is to try and see it from their point of view.
 Nothing worth while comes without effort, and what comes the easiest often leads to heartache and requires a great deal of work to fix later.

 When God created the world it was perfect and man messed it up.
 I doubt there is anything good on this earth that someone hasn't used for something other than its intended purpose, making it an instrument of sin.
 People can use something perfect and pure to do vile works, but God can turn something absolutely horrible and vile to good.
 Some people will ask why God didn't create people without the ability to sin, without taking away their agency.
 The simple answer is that with the freedom to choose there will always be those who choose to do wrong.
 Even the highest of all the angels, Lucifer, chose to do that which was evil and became the devil.